What is a Layer 1 Blockchain?

 Read more: What is a Layer 0 Blockchain

-What are the Layer 1 Blockchain Examples?
+What Are the Layer 1 Blockchain Examples?

 Bitcoin